boguz/ackbar-snackbar/README.md

 ```

 ### Variant
-Choose one of the different snackbar variants
+Choose one of the different snackbar variants to set the snackbar "style" (background-color, ...).

 | Option Name | Possible values | Default  | Type     | Required  |
 |:----------- | --------------- | -------- | -------- | ---------:|